 All of us living in the Western world, have never known any different but an unlimited amount of water coming out of our taps and showers.
-You could argue therefor, that it is not our fault, to think this natural resources is unlimited and can be used as we please.
+You could argue therefore, that it is not our fault, to think this natural resources is unlimited and can be used as we please.

 I’ve sometimes walked into a public bathroom and a tap is open at full force while nobody is using it.
 I myself, used to brush my teeth in the past while leaving the tap open, or washed dirty dishes without using a stopper in the sink.